-Animal hair is important to mammals for a number of reasons.
-They use its form and color patterns for displays and for camouflage; they use it for its insulating properties, for self-defense, and even as a sensory organ.
-But what are some of the other properties that make this fuzzy collection of chemicals so unique to the animal kingdom?
+Animal hair is important to mammals’ survival: They use its form and color patterns for displays and camouflage, for its insulating properties, for self-defense, and even as a sensory organ.
+But what are the other properties that make this fuzzy collection of chemicals so unique to the animal kingdom?

 What is Animal Hair?

 The technical definition of “hair” is “a filament made of keratin protein that grows from follicles in the skin.”
-Keratin is a major structural protein in all vertebrates, found in skin and in claws, hooves, and nails, as well as in hair.
-Although animal hair seems very delicate to us, keratin protein is one of the toughest proteins an animal can produce.
-And hair is unique to mammals; although many groups of animals produce keratin, only mammals turn that keratin into hair.
+Keratin is a major structural protein in all vertebrates, found in skin, claws, hooves, and nails, as well as in hair.
+Although animal hair seems delicate to us, keratin protein is one of the toughest proteins an animal can produce.
+Hair is unique to mammals; although many groups of animals produce keratin, only mammals turn that keratin into hair.

 Why Animal Hair Matters

-Hair is important to mammals for a number of reasons.
-They use its form and color patterns for displays and for camouflage; they use it for its insulating properties, for self-defense, and even as a sensory organ.
+Hair is important to mammals for several reasons.
+They use its form and color patterns for displays and camouflage; they use it for its insulating properties, for self-defense, and even as a sensory organ.

 This is a transcript from the video series Zoology: Understanding the Animal World.
-Watch it now, on The Great Courses Plus.
+Watch it now, on Wondrium.

 The Amazing Arctic Fox Hair

-Other Arctic animals, like polar bears and caribou, have thick coats of hollow hairs – these insulate like our human winter parkas that have synthetic hollow-fiber filling for efficient protection against deep cold.
+Other Arctic animals, like polar bears and caribou, have thick coats of hollow hairs—these insulate like our winter parkas stuffed with synthetic hollow-fiber filling for efficient protection against the deep cold.

 Arctic foxes also use their fur for camouflage.
-They are the only members of the Canidae family—that is, the dog-like carnivores—whose fur changes color with the seasons.
-In the winter, it is pure white to blend in with the snow of its tundra habitat.
+They are the only members of the Canidae family—dog-like carnivores—whose fur changes color with the seasons.
+In the winter, it turns pure white to blend in with the snow of its tundra habitat.

 For summer, it sheds its white fur and replaces it with a brownish or grayish coat that blends in with the tundra grasses.
-This is useful because the Arctic fox sits at the middle of the food chain.
-It preys on small animals like rodents and fish, and in turn it is preyed on by wolves and bears.
-Its seasonal coloring disguises it from both predators and prey!
+This is useful, as the Arctic fox sits in the middle of the food chain.
+It preys on small animals like rodents and fish, and in turn, it is preyed on by wolves and bears.
+Its seasonal coloring disguises it from both predators and prey.

 Animal Hair Markings

-Other times, an animal may use its fur for the opposite purpose: to be better seen.
+Other times, an animal may use its fur for the opposite purpose: To be better seen.
 The classic example is the lion.
-Lions are the only members of the Felidae family—the cat-like carnivores—that have visible sexual dimorphism.
-In other words, there’s an obvious visual difference between males and females—and you know what it is, right?
-Male lions have manes.
+Lions are the only members of the Felidae family—cat-like carnivores—that have visible sexual dimorphism.
+In other words, there’s an obvious visual difference between males and females: Male lions have manes.

 The mane is not just a signal of male-ness.
-The color and size of a lion’s mane is actually influenced by its sex hormones, including testosterone.
-Research indicates that lions with darker, thicker manes have higher testosterone levels, and not only that, lionesses prefer males with big, dark manes!
-So a mane gives a lioness information about a lion’s ability to survive and reproduce.
+The color and size of a lion’s mane are influenced by its sex hormones, including testosterone.
+Research indicates that lions with darker, thicker manes have higher testosterone levels, and not only that, lionesses prefer males with big, dark manes.
+A mane gives the lioness information about a lion’s ability to survive and reproduce.

 Hairless Mammals Still Have Hair

-I said earlier that hair is unique to mammals, and I should also add that ALL mammals have SOME form of hair.
-Now, you may be thinking, wait a minute, dolphins and whales are mammals and they’re hairless!
-But in fact, although they look hairless they DO have a few small, whiskery hairs on their chins.
+Hair is unique to mammals, and all mammals have some form of hair.
+But wait a minute, dolphins and whales are mammals and they’re hairless!
+But in fact, although they look hairless they do have a few small, whiskery hairs on their chins.

-Elephants look hairless from a distance, but in fact they do have hair, which is more obvious in juveniles than adults.
+Elephants look hairless from a distance, but in fact, they do have hair, which is more obvious in juveniles than adults.
 Baby elephants are often redheads, with sparse but easy to spot hair on their heads and backs.
-Adult elephants have much less hair, but it is coarse and black.
-It’s easiest to spot on the tips of their tails.
+Adult elephants have much less hair, but it is coarse and black, easiest to spot on the tips of their tails.

-In fact, hair takes on many forms that might surprise you.
+Hair takes on many forms that might surprise you.
 Many mammals have defensive structures made entirely of hair.
 Porcupines may be the most famous example.
 All porcupine species are slow and lumbering, which might make them vulnerable to a faster predator.
-But to make up for their lack of speed and agility, they have strong, barbed quills that are really enlarged, modified hairs.
-And these quills are very painful, and difficult to remove, so most predators learn quickly to avoid porcupines!
+But to make up for their lack of speed and agility, they have strong, barbed quills that are enlarged, modified hairs.
+These quills are very painful and difficult to remove, so most predators learn quickly to avoid porcupines.

-In a similar way, the spiny covering of hedgehogs and the horns of rhinoceros are made of keratin, the same substance that hair is made of.
+Similarly, the spiny covering of hedgehogs and the horns of rhinoceros are made of keratin, the same substance that hair is made of.
 Modern research has busted the old myth that rhino horn is just a clump of dense hair.
-CT scans and other analyses show that rhino horn covering is more like a horse hoof than like Rapunzel’s long hair.
+CT scans and other analyses show that the rhino’s horn covering is more like a horse hoof than like Rapunzel’s long hair.
 Note that rhinos also have hairs on the outside of their bodies like other mammals.